chinamike65/hugo-tuolesi/content/book2/book2en.md

 May the disciples come here

-"The heart of the master of the Tusita Heavens", the master of the Tusita is Maitreya Buddha.
+"The heart of the master of the Tusita Heavens", the master of the Tusita Heaven is Maitreya Buddha.

 "Blooming like a cloud of new cheese, the Dharma King of all wisdom is called wise", wise

-It is called the Dharma name of Master Tsongkhapa, and it is called Lobsang Drapa in Tibetan.
+It is called the Dharma name of Master Tsongkhapa, and the name is Lobsang Drapa in Tibetan.

 "May the same disciples come here."
 At this time, Tsongkhapa's three disciples